-- Roles Supporting Vaulter: supporting the complete weight of another Vaulter - Stabilizing Vaulter: stabilizing the supporting Vaulter (Squads only) or Assisted Vaulter - Assisted Vaulter: is assisted by a Stabilizing Vaulter who helps the Assisted Vaulter to keep their balance but is not supporting most if their full weight (only part of it) - Flyer: weight of the Vaulter is mainly supported by one or two other others - Individual performer: showing an individual exercise without being assisted/stabilized by another Vaulter.
+- Supporting Vaulter: supporting the complete weight of another Vaulter - Flyer:weight of the Vaulter is mainly supported by one or two other vaulters - Stabilizing Vaulter: stabilizing another vaulter - Assisted Vaulter: is assisted by a Stabilizing Vaulter - Individual performer: showing an individual exercise without being assisted/stabilized by another Vaulter.

-Reference scores - Squads - Participation in Roles and Artistic Involvement.
+Reference scores - Squads - Participation in Roles

-Reference Score Description Observation Up to 10 Points Excellent balance in participation ✓ All Vaulters take turns as a "supporting or stabilizing" and "flying or assisting" Vaulter All Vaulters contribute substantially to the test; they equally participate in the artistic involvement.
+Reference Score Description Observation Up to 10 Points Excellent balance in participation ✓ All Vaulters take turns as a "supporting or stabilizing" and "flying or assisted" Vaulter All Vaulters contribute substantially to the test; they equally participate in the composition of the test.
 Up to 8 Points Good balance in participation Several Vaulters take turns as a "supporting or stabilizing" and "flying or assisting" Vaulter.
-All Vaulters contribute to the artistic involvement.
-Several Vaulter(s) can be slightly unbalance in the artistic involvement.
-There is still the impression of a good contribution throughout the test. - Several Vaulter(s) can be slightly unbalanced in participation.
+All Vaulters contribute to thetest. -Several Vaulter(s) can be slightly unbalanced in participation.
 Up to 6 Points Satisfactory balance in participation - Several Vaulters take turns as a stabilizing and assisting Vaulter.
 Only one Vaulter acts as a flyer, however all Vaulters actively contribute to the test.
-The artistic involvement is unbalanced between the Vaulters.
 The participation involvement is unbalanced between the Vaulters.

-Up to 4 Points Some overuse in participation One or more Vaulter(s) convey(s) the impression of contributing considerably more to the test - in roles and/or artistic involvement.
+Up to 4 Points Some overuse in participation One or more Vaulter(s) convey(s) the impression of contributing considerably more to the test - in roles.
 One or more Vaulter(s) are clearly propping and stabilising, and the other(s) flying and being assisted disproportionately.
 The participation involvement is clearly unbalanced between the Vaulters.
-Up to 2 Points Clear overuse in participation One Vaulter is the main actor/participant of the test. while the contribution of the other(s) is/are very minor in roles and artistic involvement.
+Up to 2 Points Clear overuse in participation One Vaulter is the main actor/participant of the test.

-Reference scores - Pas de Deux - Participation in roles and artistic Involvement.
+Reference scores - Pas de Deux - Participation in Roles

-Reference Score Description Observation Up to 10 Points Excellent balance in participation ■ ✓ Both Vaulters take turns as a "supporting or stabilizing" and "flying or assisting" Vaulter ✓ Both Vaulters contribute substantially to the test; they equally participate in the artistic involvement.
-Up to 8 Points Good balance in participation ✓ Both Vaulters take turns as a "supporting or stabilizing" and "flying or assisting" Vaulter Both Vaulters contribute to the artistic involvement.
-The Vaulters can be slightly unbalanced in the artistic involvement.
-There is still the impression of a good contribution throughout the test.
-Up to 6 Points Satisfactory balance in participation - Both Vaulters take turns as a stabilizing and assisting Vaulter.
+Reference Score Description Observation Up to 10 Points Excellent balance in participation Both Vaulters take turns as a "supporting or stabilizing" and "flying or assisted" Vaulter ✓ Both Vaulters contribute substantially to the test Up to 8 Points Good balance in participation Both Vaulters take turns as a "supporting or stabilizing" and "flying or assisting" Vaulter Both Vaulters contribute to the test but with slight unbalance in participation.
+Up to 6 Points Satisfactory balance in participation Both Vaulters take turns as a stabilizing and assistedVaulter.
 Only one Vaulter acts as a flyer, however both Vaulters actively contribute to the test.
-The artistic involvement is unbalanced between the Vaulters.
-Up to 4 Points Some overuse in participation One Vaulters conveys the impression of contributing considerably more to the test - in roles and/or artistic involvement.
+The participation involvement is unbalanced between the Vaulters.
+Up to 4 Points Some overuse in participation One Vaulters conveys the impression of contributing considerably more to the test.
 One Vaulter is clearly propping and stabilising, and the other is flying and being assisted.

-Up to 2 Points Clear overuse in participation - One Vaulter is the main actor/participant of the test. while the contribution of the other is very minor in roles and artistic involvement.
+Up to 2 Points Clear overuse in participation One Vaulter is the main actor/participant of the test. while the contribution of the other is very minor in roles.